sameeraman/terraform-azurerm-resource-group/README.md

-# Terraform Module for Azure Resource Group
+# Terraform Module for Azure Resource Groups
 This module can be used to create a Resource Group in Azure.
 It automatically add the `CreatedOn` tag to the resource group.